pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I started thinking about how to remove duplicates.
 * I thought that this would be easier.
 * I had thought that she would like this scarf.
----

-Ana: Why do you think the first option is not good enough?

-Bob: Because he doesn't have enough hands-on experience with X.

-Ana: Oh!
-I didn't know that.
-Maybe we might go with the second option.

----

----

-Bob: Have you thought about my budget request?

-Ana: I have thought about your budget request.

----

-Bob: What did you think about it?

-Ana: I think there are problems in your request.

----

-Bob: Will you travel this year?

-Ana: I can think about traveling after the quarantine lifts.

----

-Ana: Why is it taking so long?
-What's the hold up?

-Bob: They had thought that the challenge was easy.

----

 ## ticket ticketed (id) (reg)